-The future King Edward VI of England was baptized 479 years ago today, on 15 October 1537, with all the holy pomp his father, King Henry VIII, could muster.
+The future King Edward VI of England was baptized at Hampton Court on 15 October 1537, with all the holy pomp his father, King Henry VIII, could muster.

 After the Lady Elizabeth came the star of the show, Prince Edward.
-Wearing a long white gown (much like babies wear today), the baby was transported on a pillow by the king’s distant cousin, Gertrude Courtenay.
-The baby was likewise attended by at least one nurse and midwife apiece, and six gentlemen supported a canopy above them.
+Wearing a long white gown (much like babies wear today), the infant heir to the throne was transported on a pillow by the king’s cousin, Gertrude Courtenay.
+The baby was likewise attended by at least one nurse and midwife apiece, as well as six gentlemen supporting a canopy above them.
 Edward’s eldest half-sister, Lady Mary, who was illegitimate and no longer a princess in the eyes of no one else but her father, served as her brother’s godmother and followed him with her own cluster of candle-wielding ladies.

 By custom, neither of his parents attended the christening, but waited in state to see the baby and to be congratulated by the attendees and well-wishers both before and after the christening.
 Jane, who was still in good health at this time, was richly bundled in fur and velvet against any chill and received a steady stream of visitors into her rooms.
 The king, who was almost certainly swelling with pride and happiness, was also in Jane’s chambers to be congratulated and to bless his newborn son in the accustomed manner.
 Edward was everything Henry had been hoping for.

 A boy who would rule after him as king.